TITLE 68: PROFESSIONS AND OCCUPATIONS

 d) CE Earned in Other Jurisdictions

 1) If a licensee has earned CE hours in another jurisdiction from a nonapproved sponsor for which he/she will be claiming credit toward full compliance in Illinois, that applicant shall submit an application along with a $20 processing fee prior to taking the program or 90 days prior to the expiration date of the license.
-The Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.
+The Division or the Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.

 2) If a licensee fails to submit an out of state CE approval form within the required time, late approval may be obtained by submitting the application with the $20 processing fee plus a $10 per CE hour late fee not to exceed $150.
-The Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.
+The Division or the Board shall review and recommend approval or disapproval of this program using the criteria set forth in this Section.

 e) Certification of Compliance with CE Requirements